Sepsis and Nursing Home Lawsuits

 What Is Sepsis?

-Sepsis is an extremely dangerous and often fatal medical condition in which an infection becomes so advanced that it invades the bloodstream and the body’s immune system begins to damage its own organs.
+Sepsis is an extremely dangerous and often fatal medical condition in which an infection becomes so advanced that it invades the bloodstream, and the body’s immune system begins to damage its own organs.
 Sepsis is essentially the result of a person’s immune defense system being overrun.
-Well over a million cases of sepsis are reported in the U.S. each year and 250,000 people die from it on annual basis.
+Well over a million cases of sepsis are reported in the U.S. each year, and 250,000 people die from it on an annual basis.

 Sepsis Nursing Home Statistics